How to help Australia bushfire victims

 Save wildlife

-The fires have killed and injured thousands of koalas and millions of other native animals.
+The fires have killed and injured thousands of koalas and millions of other native species.

-You can help the devastated animal population through these verified GoFundMe accounts set up for Port Macquarie Koala Hospital and Currumbin Wildlife Hospital.
+You can help the devastated animal population by giving to WIRES, an Australian wildlife rescue nonprofit.

+You can also give to these verified GoFundMe accounts set up for Port Macquarie Koala Hospital and Currumbin Wildlife Hospital.

 Impact Your World will keep looking for other ways to provide aid as the fires continue.